curiosag/picoservice/README.md

 Computations are nested recursive functions.
 Some of them are primitive (+, -, * ...).
 A condition is just another somewhat special primitive function.
 Each function has a dedicated function to return its result to.

-Every function receives named values as as messages and propagates them on to subsequent functions if needed.
+Every function receives named values as messages and propagates them to subsequent functions if needed.
 Each function is an actor, so all off them operate concurrently.

 Further, if it is a primitive function and got all values to compute a result it does so and sends it to the designated recipient.